Logical tables exist in the Business Model and Mapping layer.

 The logical schema defined in each business model must contain at least two logical tables, and you must define relationships between them.

-You can change the logical table name, reorder the logical table sources, and configure the logical keys, both primary and foreign
+Each logical table has one or more logical columns and one or more logical table sources associated with it.
+You can change the logical table name, reorder the logical table sources, and configure the logical keys, both primary and foreign.

 This section contains the following topics:

-Dragging and dropping physical tables from the Physical layer to the Business Model and Mapping layer is the recommended method for creating logical tables.
-If a table does not exist in your physical schema, you can create the logical table manually.
+If a table does not exist in your physical schema, you need to create the logical table manually.

-After creating a logical table using the menu option method, you must create all keys and joins manually.
+After creating a logical table manually, you must create all keys and joins manually.

 You can improve the performance of fragmented logical table sources by enabling the data driven fragment selection option in the